What Size Heat Pump? (and lots more besides!)

 - Primary heating pipework around your house.

-Both these pipe sizes have to be capable of carrying the heat load of the property.
+Both these pipe sizes need to be capable of carrying the heat load of the property.

-Simple example from the cheat sheet, if you are putting a 6kW heat pump in, then you need 22mm copper pipework to carry 6kW of heat.
+A simple pipe size requirement example from the cheat sheet, if you are putting a 6kW heat pump in, then you need 22mm copper pipework to carry 6kW of heat if running DT5.

 Think motorways around the floors and A-roads to the individual radiators.